 In the 2020 federal budget, Mr Frydenberg announced the Your Future, Your Super package of reforms, with changes including allowing employees to take their super fund with them when changing jobs.

-For the majority of people who have a job and are earning at least $450 a week, it’s likely you are eligible for SG payments from your employer.
+For the majority of people who have a job, it’s likely you are eligible for SG payments from your employer.
 It is important to keep an eye on your superannuation balance, to ensure that your employer is making the correct contributions on your behalf.

 For sole traders or contractors, there are specific conditions that need to be met that determine whether any employers you do paid work for are required to contribute SG payments on your behalf.
 If you do not meet these criteria, you can always choose to contribute to your own superannuation.
 If you are self-employed as a sole trader or in a partnership, you may not be required to contribute to your own super, but again, it could still be worth considering making voluntary contributions if you want to grow your retirement nest egg.